 GRSE has also adopted the strategy of engaging with the authorities of the targetmarket countries for export of its products.
 Further the company also continues toregularly supply Bailey Bridges and its components to the neighbouring countries such asNepal & Bhutan.
 Efforts are on to further enhance the export of Bailey Bridges &their components to other friendly foreign countries as well.

 CREATION AND RENOVATION OF INFRASTRUCTURE

-Your Company has been continuously modernising its infrastructure to be intune with the changing needs of the technology/products.
-During the year 2019-20 thecompany has spent Rs 5189 lakh as part of CAPEX investment towards modernisation of Plant &Machinery and infrastructure up-gradation etc. Following are some of the facilitiesmodernised during the year:
+Your Company has been continuously modernising its infrastructure to be in tune withthe changing needs of the technology/products.
+During the year 2020-21 the Company hasspent Rs.158 crore as part of CAPEX investment towards modernisation of Plant &Machinery and infrastructure up-gradation etc. Following are some of the facilitiesmodernised during the year:

 IMPETUS TO MICRO SMALL AND MEDIUM ENTERPRISES

 Your Company has been providing increased thrust on enhancing procurement from Microand Small Enterprises (MSEs) and has implemented the Public Procurement Policy for MSEsissued by the Ministry of MSME.
 Your Company extends technical guidance and requisitesupport to these industries wherever required.
 Your Company is regularly conducting MSEVendor Development programmes in association with CII and MSME Ministry Government ofWest Bengal.